About Natural Sandstone

 Sandstones are sedimentary stones, created originally millions of years ago from the sediment laid down on the floor of prehistoric seas and lakes.
 The vast passage of time and geological pressures combine to create a wonderful range of colourful, hard wearing and characterful stones.

-Indian sandstones and limestones are a recent addition to the uk market.
+Indian Sandstone and Limestone are a recent addition to the UK. market.
 And have only been widely available for the last four or five years.
 The quality of the stone is therefore, an unknown factor to most people.

 Indian sandstones tend to be much harder than their English counterparts.
-The cream coloured sandstones we use for our house signs are much harder than stones such as Derby stone or Yorkstone which are probably the nearest equivalent British stones.
+The cream coloured sandstones we used for our house signs were much harder than stones such as Derby stone or Yorkstone which are probably the nearest equivalent British stones.

-(We also use Gold sandstone as an excellent match for English Cotwswold or Bathstone types).
+We also use Gold sandstone which is an excellent match for English Cotwswold or Bathstone types.

-This does not mean they are appreciably harder wearing than their english counterparts, just harder to work!
+Although a harder stone to engrave, this does not mean they are appreciably harder wearing than their English counterparts, just harder to work!

 Like all sandstone, Indian sandstones are particularly good at resisting the effects of wind and rain and abrasion.
 This makes them superb stones for among other things house signs engraved paving stones and memorial plaques.

-Though fine grained these tend not to be as fine grained as Yorktone.
-The edges of the lettering and engraving tends not to be quite as sharp with more of a tendancy to show the sandy character of the stone.
+Though fine grained these tend not to be as fine grained as Yorkstone.
+The edges of the lettering and engraving tends not to be quite as sharp with more of a tendency to show the sandy character of the stone.

 This effect is almost microscopic and cannot be seen from a few feet away.